YumaKoizumi/ToyADMOS-dataset/README.md

 > Paper URL: hogehoge

 ## Downoads:
+The dataset can be download at hogehoge.

-Since the total size of each sub-dataset is over 100GB, each sub-dataset is split into 7-9 files by 7-zip (7z-format).
-The total size of the compressed dataset is approximately 60GB.
-Download the zip files corresponding to the dataset of interest and use your favorite compression tool to unzip these split zip files.
-Each sub-dataset can be download at
+Since the total size of the ToyADMOS dataset is over 440GB, each sub-dataset is split into 7-9 files by 7-zip (7z-format).
+The total size of the compressed dataset is approximately 180GB, and that of each sub-dataset is approximately 60GB.
+Download the zip files corresponding to sub-datasets of interest and use your favorite compression tool to unzip these split zip files.
- - ToyCar:
- - ToyConveyor:
- - ToyTrain:

 ## Detailed description of dataset
 See the file named DETAIL.pdf